 |Master of Creative Practice||9||Full-time for 18 months or part-time for three years||Artist, Art director, Product designer, Graphic designer, Director, Photographer, Experience designer, Producer, Production designer, Sculptor, Visual artist, Performance designer, Service designer, Curator||February or July|

 |Master of Design||9||Full-time for two years or four years part-time||Artist, Art director, Art/design educator, Art/photography educator, Curator, Graphic designer, Photographer, Product designer, Production designer, Performance designer, Service designer, Visual artist, Visual communicator||Throughout the year|

 Study graphic design and animation and you’ll have access to the latest computer software to give you the technical skills you need for the industry.
-Our five computer labs include one 40-seat dual boot iMac, two 20-seat dual boot Mac (iMac and MacPro), and two 15-seat PCs.
-You’ll also be able to use the Adobe Master collection, Apple Final Cut Studio, Apple Shake, and Autodesk Maya.
-It’s the industry standard software used by Weta and other animation studios throughout the world to make The Lord of the Rings, Shrek and Toy Story.
+Our computer labs include one 40-seat dual boot iMac, two 20-seat dual boot Mac (iMac and MacPro), and two 15-seat PCs.
+You’ll also be able to use the full Adobe Creative Suite, Apple Shake, and Autodesk Maya.
+It’s the industry standard software used by Weta and other animation studios throughout the world to make the biggest animated films.